Beale 'pleased' with Rangers' Cantwell pursuit

 And, on Whittaker, the manager commented: "He's a player that we know.
 I think he's a good player.
 He's certainly a player that I'm aware of.

 "We're looking at all the areas but obviously we want to bring more goals into the club.
-We need goal scorers in the building."
+We need goalscorers in the building."

 Beale predicts "probably having a 25% turnover of this squad over the next two to three windows".